Renny Harlin: Early years

 After studying at the University of Art and Design Helsinki, Harlin started his career in the film business in the beginning of the 1980s, directing commercials and company films for companies like Shell.
 Later, he worked as a buyer for a Finnish film distributor and met fellow Finn Markus Selin in Los Angeles in 1982.
 They became friends and started writing a screenplay called "Arctic Heat", which later evolved into Born American, with Mike Norris in the leading role.
 They secured financing from the U.S., and in 1986, Born American became the most expensive Finnish film ever.
-It opened in the U.S. in over 1,000 theaters.
-By July 9, 1986, he set up his own production company with partner Markus Selin, Larmark Productions, with the first two projects went low-budget, and it was a Los Angeles-based production company.
+It opened in the U.S. in over 1,000 theatres.
+By 9 July 1986, he set up his own production company with partner Selin, Larmark Productions, with the first two projects going low-budget, and it was a Los Angeles-based production company.

 Harlin moved to Los Angeles and got a job from Irwin Yablans, who offered him a script of Prison to film.
 The film was made with a low budget and distributed with only 42 copies.
 In the same year, 1988, he got a job from New Line Cinema to direct A Nightmare on Elm Street 4: The Dream Master (1988) after meeting producer Robert Shaye, who at first did not want Harlin to direct the film.
 It became the highest-grossing film in the series until the 2003 release of Freddy vs. Jason, and its budget was seven times greater than the original A Nightmare on Elm Street.